-- 1- A printed listing of your test programs. - 2- A brief report to explain your findings. - 3- Your solution of questions.
+- 1- A printed listing of your test programs (if any). - 2- A brief report to explain your findings. - 3- Your solution of questions.

-For the final project, you are required to write a report similar to a research paper.
+For the research report, you are required to write a report similar to a research paper.
 It should include: